cylc/cylc-conda/README.md

   - Cylc Hub
   - Suite Design Guide (web link)
   - Documentation (web link)
-- In the left side-bar, click on Workflows to see a list of running workflows
+- In the left side-bar, click on Workflows to view your running workflows
-- In Workflows view, click on an icon under "Actions" to view the corresponding workflow.
+- In the workflows view, click on icons under "Actions" to view the corresponding workflow.
 - In the tree view:
   - click on task names to see the list of task jobs